0mp/goat/README.md

 # List all your links:
 goat list

-# Delete a link:
+# Delete a link (or more):
-goat delete h4xdir
+goat delete h4xdir lojban

 # Delete all saved links:
 goat nuke